DreamerDeLy/HTML-To-Cpp-Py/readme.md

 ## Configure

-You can change settings, changing variables:
+You can change settings by changing the variables:
 ```py
 use_api_for_html = False # use WEB service for HTML minify
 use_api_for_css = True # use WEB service for CSS minify